 - EEW Magazine: Empowering Everyday Women Online Magazine describes itself as the leading lifestyle publication for Black Christian women.

 - Urban Faith: Urban Faith states that it interacts on a variety of topics related to contemporary Christian life from an urban, African American, and multiethnic perspective.

-- Sojourners: The mission of Sojourners, according to its website, is to articulate the biblical call to social justice, to inspire hope and build a movement to transform individuals, communities, the church and the world.
+- Sojourners: The mission of Sojourners, according to its website, is to articulate the biblical call to social justice, to inspire hope, and to build a movement to transform individuals, communities, the church and the world.

 - The Front Porch: The Front Porch aims to be a place for conversations on biblical faithfulness in African-American churches and beyond.

-- The Praying Woman: ThePrayingWoman.com is a lifestyle blog designed for women of all walks of life.
+- The Praying Woman: ThePrayingWoman.com is a lifestyle blog designed for women from all walks of life.
 The site states that it offers tips and ideas to help strengthen your relationship with God.